 Your albo monstera will likely not need repotted for a while.
 It is a slow grower and doesn’t like drowning in too much soil.
 When you see roots emerging from the drainage holes in the bottom of the pot, it’s probably time to size up an inch!

-How to make sure you get a good monstera deliciosa albo variegata cutting
+How to get a good cutting to propagate

 Check the stem and node area for variegation.
 True variegated monsteras (including Thai constellations) have variegated stems.
 Not just leaves.
 If the stems are solid green, run far away.